ouspg/CryptoCourse/Week1Exercises/README.md

 This week’s exercises focus on classical ciphers and randomness.

-Theory of the exercises are based on the book [Serious Cryptography](https://nostarch.com/seriouscrypto)
+Theory of the exercises are based mainly on the book [Serious Cryptography](https://nostarch.com/seriouscrypto)

 Pages 1-38 are relevant for this exercise and might good to read beforehand.